poulcheria/InformationRetrieval-BookSearchML-Elasticsearch/README.md

   csvPass.py, csvRatingPass.py, csvUsersPass.py, elastocsearch_import.py
 6. For further analysis using word embeddings, neural networks, and k-means clustering, refer to the respective scripts neural_network.py and k_means.py.
 Modify the input parameters as needed.

-**_Note:_**: It is recommended to consider changing the word embeddings dimensions from 10 to a much bigger value, at least 10 times more, for improved performance and better representation of word semantics in the book search engine.
+**_Note:_** It is recommended to consider changing the word embeddings dimensions from 10 to a much bigger value, at least 10 times more, for improved performance and better representation of word semantics in the book search engine.
 Experiment with different dimensions to find the optimal setting that suits your specific use case.